OndrejM-demonstrations/ReactiveWay-cargotracker-ext/README.md

 ## Deploying microservices with Docker

 In the third part, we will deploy the monolith and the microservice into connected docker containers, implement some microservice patterns and deploy to the Jelastic cloud.

+### Build Docker Image of Payara Server with additional configuration

+We need to enable Hazelcast in Payara Server, therefore we'll build a custom Payara Server image.

+Go into the `cargo-tracker/docker` directory and run the following command:

+`docker build -t payara/server-hazelcast .`